 The Lenoir-Rhyne convocation program showcases a wide-ranging menu of speakers, activities and experiences that drive learning beyond the traditional classroom.
 The program offerings also serve as valuable expressions of the University's mission, vision and values.
 Convocation events are enjoyed by the LR family and its friends.

-You can view the list of Convocations on the Portal homepage.
-Convocations that are open to the public will appear on the Public Event calendar.
+You can view the list of approved Convocations on the Portal homepage.
+Events open to the public can be viewed on the Public Events page.